jllegras/ngsToolsDev/README.md

 getMultiFST.R

-This script converts the output of ngsFST and compute multiple-site FST and rewrite the file with this new values of FST (to be used as -firstfile)
+This script converts the output of ngsFST and compute multiple-site FST and rewrite the file with this new values of FST

 ngsCovar.R

 This script plots some PCA figures from the output of ngsCovar.

+GetSubSFS

+This program extract a subset of .sfs files